audioscavenger/lbbz-lightbox-bootstrap-zoom/README.md

 * Todo
 - [ ] Stop appending todo list
 - [ ] fix bugs: sometimes the sizes are not detected properly and a page refresh is needed
-- [ ] handle galleries: simply add rel=name to any of your images to make a gallery (a bit like foobox)
-- [ ] add nagigation buttons
 - [ ] embed bootstrap if needed
 - [ ] embed all that in a WP plugin and release it!
 - [ ] make money instead of coding for free?

 * Releases
+- [x] also load next if simple click
+- [x] add nagigation buttons
+- [x] handle galleries: simply add rel=name to any of your images to make a gallery (a bit like foobox)
 - [x] bugfree snippets